JoshDoug/Notes/MatLab/MatLab-Basics.md

 * [MathWorks Tutorials](https://uk.mathworks.com/support)
 * [MatLab Academy](https://matlabacademy.mathworks.com/)

+## Comments

 A comment in MatLab is the percentage symbol: `%`

+A mutliline comment: `%{` commented out code `%}`

+An inline comment: `...`, the elipsis is weird to use, but can be used to break code over several lines with comments within.

+A help comment: this is the first comment, or set of comments, within a script of function (I think?).

 ## Common Functions and Commands